-Article II
+Article II Definitions

-Definitions

-1. Interested Person.
-Any director, principal officer, member of a committee with governing board delegated powers, or employee, who has a direct or indirect financial Interest, as defined below, is an interested person.

-2. Financial Interest.
-A person has a financial interest if the person has directly or indirectly through business, investment, or family:
+- 1. Interested Person.
+Any director, principal officer, member of a committee with governing board delegated powers, or employee, who has a direct or indirect financial Interest, as defined below, is an interested person. - 2.
+Financial Interest.
+A person has a financial interest if the person has directly or indirectly through business, investment, or family: - a.

-- a.
 An ownership, investment or other economic interest in any entity with which the EDC has a transaction, agreement or arrangement. - b.
 A compensation arrangement with the EDC or with any entity or individual with which the EDC has a transaction or arrangement, or - c.
 A potential ownership or investment interest in, or compensation arrangement with, any entity or individual with which the EDC is negotiating a transaction or arrangement.
 Compensation includes direct and indirect remuneration as well as gifts or favors that are not insubstantial.
 A financial interest is not necessarily a conflict of interest. - d.
 The ability to use his or her position, confidential information or the assets of the EDC, to his or her personal advantage. - e.
 Solicited or accepted a gift of any amount under circumstances in which it could reasonably be inferred that the gift was intended to influence him/her or could reasonably be expected to influence him/her, in the performance of his/her official duties or was intended as a reward for any action on his/her part. - f.
 Any other circumstance that may or appear to make it difficult for the board member or employee to exercise independent judgment and properly exercise his or her official duties.

 Under Article III, Section 2, a person who has a financial interest may have a conflict of interest only if the Governance Committee decides that a conflict of interest exists.
+If the Chair of Governance Committee or any member has a potential conflict, they must recuse themselves.